evansbenj/2024_BIO722/10_Using_GATK_to_filter_data.md

 # (1) it will use UnifiedGenotyper to recall bases with recalibrated quality scores
 # and output a vcf file with all sites, including variant and homozygous calls.
 # (2) It will then use SelectVariants to make another vcf file with only indels in it.
-# (3) then it will use VariantFiltration to mark indels and other low quality sites
+# (3) then it will use VariantFiltration to mark indels and other potentially low quality sites near indels
-# (4) it will use SelectVariants to output a filtered vcf file.
+# (4) it will use SelectVariants to output an filtered vcf file from which filtered positions have been removed.